Bob Lee, Cash App founder, fatally stabbed in San Francisco - KESQ

 His death further enflamed debate over public safety in San Francisco and its moribund downtown, which has not yet bounced back from the pandemic.
 Twitter’s owner Elon Musk took to the social media site to post that “violent crime in SF is horrific and even if attackers are caught, they are often released immediately” and tagged the city’s district attorney.

-San Francisco suffers from property crime more than violent crime, which includes murder, rape, robbery and assault.
+San Francisco suffers from property crime more than violent crime such as murder, rape, robbery and assault.

 In a statement, San Francisco Mayor London Breed called the homicide “a horrible tragedy” and said that the city is prioritizing public safety.